terricain/aioboto3/README.rst

 the resource creator.
 You used to get away with calling ``res = aioboto3.resource('dynamodb')`` but that no longer works.
 If you really want to do that, you can do ``res = await aioboto3.resource('dynamodb').__aenter__()`` but you'll need to remember to call ``__aexit__``.

+There will most likely be some parts that dont work now which I've missed, just make an issue and we'll get them resoved quickly.

 Creating service resources must also be async now, e.g.

 .. code-block:: python